Segfault-Inc/Multicorn/pages/foreign-data-wrappers.rst

 The login and password options should be set as a user mapping options, so as not to be stored in plaintext.
 See `the create user mapping documentation`_

-.. _the create user mapping: http://www.postgresql.org/docs/9.1/static/sql-createusermapping.html
+.. _the create user mapping documentation: http://www.postgresql.org/docs/9.1/static/sql-createusermapping.html

 Allowed options
 ---------------